 Emotions will be running high on both ends as well.
 Your loved one might feel threatened, and you likely have a lot of angry feelings.
 Living with an addict isn’t easy, and there are probably things your loved one has said and done that hurt you.
 However, now is not the time to release them.

 Some of the best ways to start the intervention are by saying things like, “You are one of the most special people in my life.”
 Or, “I’ve always believed in you.”
-Show your loved one that you are concerned about their welfare and truly love and respect them.
+Show your loved ones that you are concerned about their welfare and truly love and respect them.

 2. Describe Specific Behaviors That Have Taken Place

-It’s possible that your loved one might be in a place of denial, even when confronted by a room full of concerned family.
+Your loved one might be in a place of denial, even when confronted by a room full of concerned family.
 In fact, denial is one of the main reasons why people delay getting treatment.

 With this in mind, you must realize that generalizations are not enough to be convincing.
 Be prepared to describe specific instances that you have experienced firsthand.
 The reason for doing this is to present the addict with evidence that can’t be disputed.
-This might be enough to make your loved one see that they do have a problem that needs to be addressed.
+This might be enough to make your loved ones see that they do have a problem that needs to be addressed.

-Another reason for describing specific behaviors is that it encourages your loved one to think more critically about their actions.
+Another reason for describing specific behaviors is that it encourages your loved ones to think more critically about their actions.
 Addiction makes people selfish because all they can care about is getting their next high.
 If your loved one sees that their choices are hurting others they care about, they can be persuaded to take a new perspective.

 Here are some incidents that you may want to bring up in the intervention: